gouherdanish/gouherdanish.github.io/_posts/2024-09-25-low-lying-areas-mapping.md

 ---
 ### Case Studies
-- Below we present two case studies around Whitefield and Outer Ring Road
+- Below we present two case studies in key areas around Whitefield, Outer Ring Road, Sarjapura Road and Old Airport Road.
-- These areas are major IT Hubs and contribute significantly to employment
+- These areas are major IT Hubs and contribute significantly to employment and revenue.
-- Below, we present our validations with the ground truth where we show that the low lying areas identified by the model actually suffered damage during the torrential floods
+- Below, we present our validations with the ground truth where we show that the low lying areas identified by our assessment actually suffered damage during the torrential floods of Sep 2022

 #### 1. Whitefield, Borewell Road
 - I live in Nallurahalli which is a village in Whitefield.